-1411.5 Execution of SBX Team and SBX Mixed Team
+1411.5 Execution of SBX Team and SBX Mixed Team - Format with Time Difference at the Finish

 1411.5.1 Eligibility for SBX Team

 A maximum of 16 teams per gender are permitted to start.
 To determine the ranking of each Nation, the most current FIS Points of the best two athletes per gender across all categories will be added together.
 The top 16 women's teams and the top 16 men's teams will be decided according to their ranking.